 - MindMaze aids patients who suffer from a stroke or spinal cord injury as well as amputees.
 The Swiss company combines VR with brain imaging and gaming technologies to deepen human-machine interaction with the help of neuroscience.

 - Russian 3D Bioprinting Solutions already managed to print a mouse thyroid gland.
-The startup’s next goal is to create a functioning kidney by the end of this year.
+The startup’s next goal is to create a functioning kidney.
 To accomplish this goal, the company relies on stem cells and hydrogels which are printed layer by layer.